haivala/dj-usb-tkit/docs/USB_EXPORT.md

 ## Backup

-Before each export, the app copies PDB and eDB to a backups folder next to them with a timestamp.
-Backups land in `PIONEER/rekordbox/backups/` on the USB drive with filenames like `export_2025-04-23_14-32-01.pdb` and `exportLibrary_2025-04-23_14-32-01.db`.
+Before every USB-mutating operation — export, playlist reorder, playlist removal, repair apply, and player-menu config changes, not just export — the app copies the live PDB and eDB to a backups folder next to them with a shared timestamp, e.g. `export_2025-04-23_14-32-01.pdb` and `exportLibrary_2025-04-23_14-32-01.db`.
 Files are only copied if they already exist — a first export with no prior databases skips silently.

-This behavior is on by default and can be disabled in Settings → Export Settings.
+For export specifically, this behavior is on by default and can be disabled in Settings → Export Settings (`backupBeforeExport`); the other operations always back up first, unconditionally.
 Backup always runs before any database write is attempted, regardless of whether local staging (below) is active, so it captures the drive's actual pre-write state either way.

+Since PDB and eDB are always backed up together under one shared timestamp, each backup event is one logical snapshot covering both files.

+Only the newest snapshot per file stays in `PIONEER/rekordbox/backups/` on the USB drive itself — that single restore point travels with the physical drive to any computer.
+Older snapshots are moved to the local HDD staging cache (`usb_staging::backups_dir_for`, under the same per-device cache directory described below) instead of accumulating forever on the (often space-constrained) USB stick.
+This archiving requires a named drive: an unnamed drive has no stable cache directory yet, so everything is left on the USB until it's named.
+Total snapshots kept (USB + cache, combined) is capped by a user-configurable retention count in Settings (default 10; oldest cache-side snapshots are pruned first once the cap is exceeded).

+Backups are managed through a dedicated **Backups** panel (Settings → Open Backups): it lists every snapshot (bundling each timestamp's PDB+eDB pair into one "eDB and PDB" row, tagged with whether it currently lives on the USB or in the local cache), and lets the user restore or delete a snapshot.
+Restoring or deleting acts on both files in the pair at once.
+Restoring first backs up the current live state (protected from that same reconcile pass so it can't prune the very snapshot being restored from), then copies the snapshot's files over the live PDB/eDB.

+Implementation: `backend/src/service/usb_backups.rs` (list/restore/delete + retention/archival
+policy), `backend/src/service/usb_vendor_compat.rs` (`backup_usb_databases`, the raw timestamped
+copy every mutating operation calls through `backup_usb_databases_with_retention`).

 Strict parity validation is handled as a separate diagnostics surface so users can distinguish between operationally usable media and strict database parity.

 ## Local HDD staging

-`export.pdb` and `exportLibrary.db` are staged to a local working copy under the desktop app's data directory (`usb_cache/<device-key>/PIONEER/rekordbox/...`, keyed by a hash of the USB root path) instead of being read directly off the USB mount on every call.
+`export.pdb` and `exportLibrary.db` are staged to a local working copy under the desktop app's data directory (`usb_cache/<device-key>/PIONEER/rekordbox/...`) instead of being read directly off the USB mount on every call.
 The first read of either file after a device is plugged in (or after either file changes size/mtime on the drive) copies it locally; subsequent reads within the same session reuse that local copy without touching the USB mount again.
 Writes go to the local copy first and are committed back to the drive only if the local copy actually changed, via an atomic temp-file-plus-rename so a crash or drive removal mid-write can't leave a half-written database on the USB.

+`<device-key>` is the slugged form of the drive's user-assigned name (see "USB drive naming" below) when the drive has one, so the same physical drive reuses the same cache directory regardless of which port or computer's mount path the OS assigns it this time.
+An unnamed drive falls back to a hash of its (unstable) mount path, prefixed `unnamed-` so the two key spaces can never collide; that fallback is also why backup archiving (above) and naming-dependent features require a named drive.

 This is the desktop app's behavior specifically — it's the only context that enables staging, at startup, right after the backend is constructed (`usb_staging::init_cache_root` in